Catalonia crisis: Rajoy urges removal of region's leaders

 The unprecedented measures -- intended to end Catalan leaders' independence bid -- would be taken under Article 155 of the Spanish constitution and must be sent to the Spanish Senate for approval.
 This would happen within the next week, Rajoy said.

-The Madrid government announced Thursday that it would invoke Article 155, a provision that allows the central government to suspend the autonomy of the Catalan regional administration.
+The Madrid government announced Thursday that it would invoke Article 155, a provision that allows it to suspend the autonomy of the Catalan regional administration.

 The move follows weeks of division triggered by a banned independence referendum on October 1.